Trying to make a character stand out on the page can be frustrating, especially when everything else about them technically works.

 - Always volunteers to be the taste-tester when cooking is involved

-Body Quirks
+Body quirks

 - Frequently adjusts their sleeves